fossabot/everpl/docs/source/api/handling_errors.rst

 Error 2100: Missing Authorization header
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This error can be thrown on all requests on protected resourses.
+This error can be thrown on all requests on protected resources.
 It may indicate that:

 - the client application forgot to pass an ``Authorization`` header in